Adaptation and coping

 - Winter, D. & Cava, M.M.
 (2006).
 The Psycho-Ecology of Armed Conflict.
 Journal of Social Issues, 62, 1, 19-40.

-Health impacts of climate change
+Health and mental health impacts of climate change

 Climate change is recognised as the greatest health threat of the 21st century and has significant impacts on physical and mental health and psychosocial wellbeing.